tesla3327/michaelnthiessen/src/pages/vue-blog-tutorial/index.md

 So I intentionally put off the design of the site, spending just enough time on it to get a working MVP.

-And let's be honest here, it's pretty mediocre.
+And **let's be honest here, it's pretty mediocre.**

 ![](olddesign.png)

 But the site is gaining lots of momentum.

-At the time of writing this site is doing more than 13,000 pageviews per month.
+At the time of writing this site is doing more than 16,000 pageviews per month.
 I feel this blog is now at a point where I should shift my priorities and design an actual site and build out more of the features I want.

 ## What's wrong with the blog?